nmerrill67/JPSS_tools/README.md

-JPSS_tools
+# JPSS_tools

+## Setup

+	Clone or download this repository into any directory.

 	Run setup.bat or setup.sh to setup all necessary directories

 	You must compile CXXDecomQt for UNIX systems using cmake.
-Otherwise, there is a precompiled image for windows already setup in this repository.
+The source code is located in Decom_tools.
+Otherwise, there is a precompiled image for windows already setup in this repository, also under Decom_tools.

+## Running

+	You can either double click on run.bat (Windows) or run.sh (UNIX), or you can open a shell, change directory to <PATH_TO>/JPSS_tools, and run it by bash, or sh (UNIX), or power shell (Windows).